-May our whole school community feel safe and know that they are important.
+May each member of this community know that they are valued and appreciated.

-- Now if you have any kind words of your own that you would want to say to our community, whisper those words.
-Now repeat the kind thoughts silently. - Take a few moments to sit quietly and notice what it feels like to practice kind thoughts for our community.
+• Take a few moments to sit quietly and notice what it feels like to practice kind thoughts for our community.

-Allow a few moments of silent practice.
+Allow a few moments for silent practice.